maccana/rails-blog/README.md

 Troubelshooting
 ---------------

-If receiving the following error when tryin to run:
+If you receive the following error when tryin to run:

 ExecJS::ProgramError